Skip to content

 Payments

-payments:adminPayments and withdrawal operations including direct debits and withdraws.
+payments:adminPay-in and withdrawal operations, including direct debits and withdrawals.

 mandates:readRead mandates.